whoiscc/find-unique/README.md

 * Add unit test to `BlockManager` and `Word`
 * Variable block size to fix word boundary when possible
 * More efficient way to compare words
+* Find the best configure according to input automatically